ModyQyW/fabric/README.md

 - Upgrade your npm version to latest 6, 7 or 8.
 - Upgrade your eslint version to latest 7 or 8.
 - Upgrade your stylelint version to latest 14.
+- Upgrade your prettier version to latest 2.
 - Upgrade your postcss version to latest 8.
 - Split Prettier.
 You can use ESLint/Stylelint with/without Prettier now.
 Default without Prettier.
 - Add `tsconfig.json` support.